 Intention: Even though he is a catch-and-release guy there is no denying it, some fish do get wounded in this process.

 Over the next few days we look at the tools of the trade for fishing from a different vantage point.
 For now, pray for those who fish for their livelihood.
 I imagine it can be a very dangerous job.

-PrayerPoints is Lenten project and a chronicle of God working on my heart and mind.
+PrayerPoints is typically a Lenten project and a chronicle of God working on my heart and mind.
 It is always a process.
 Sometimes fun but sometimes hard.

 I am American born with Hungarian blood.
 I make plenty of mistakes but I am forgiven.
 Each day is an adventure.

 View all posts by PrayerPoints by Liz